How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 Ideal for bloggers, Bluehost has affordable plans, free SSL security, 24/7 support, and a free domain name for the first year.

-Bluehost is one of the few hosting plans that WordPress recommends – they offer 1-click WordPress installation making it super easy to get started.
+Bluehost is one of the few hosting plans that WordPress recommends.
+They offer a one-click WordPress installation, making it super easy to get started.

 Here’s how you can get your free domain name with Bluehost.